 After a hazard review is complete, companies should review a variety of available child resistant packaging solutions.
 There could be more than one solution that would work for the product, but a decision has to be made which is the right one for the brand.
 This is important for three reasons:

 - Children adapt to common types of child resistant packaging, making older solutions increasingly ineffective.
 Outdated packaging that looks old-fashioned does not look good on a modern brand.

 - The needs of consumers change.
-Packaging that was commonplace a decade ago is no longer as consumer-friendly or attractive.
+Packaging that was commonplace a decade ago may no longer be as consumer-friendly or attractive.

-- Newer packaging solutions are developed that are both safer and offer a better experience for the consumer.
+- Newer packaging solutions are developed that are both more secure and offer a better experience for the consumer.

 Child Resistant or Senior-Friendly?
 You Can Have Both

 Our product experts at Drug Plastics have developed several exclusive child resistant closures that work with our bottles to make dependable packaging systems.
 Even though product packaging must be difficult for children to open, it still must be user-friendly for adults, seniors, and those with limited finger mobility.
 Our commitment to secure and innovative packaging design ensures that your product will be protected from children, while still remaining easy to use for adults.

 Here are a few examples of child resistant closures options that maintain easy opening for seniors available from Drug Plastics.